A method to construct exponential families by representation theory: Introduction

 \section{Introduction}

-Exponential families are important subjects of study in the field of information geometry and are often used for Bayes inference because they have conjugate priors, which have been well studied \cite{diaconis-ylvisoker}.
+Exponential families are important subjects of study in the field of information geometry and are often used for Bayesian inference because they have conjugate priors, which have been well studied (\cite{diaconis-ylvisoker}).
 By definition, there are infinitely many exponential families, however, only a small part of them are widely used such as Bernoulli, categorical, normal, multivariate normal, gamma, inverse gamma, von Mises, von Mises--Fisher, Fisher--Bingham, Wishart and hyperboloid distributions, which have been investigated individually.

-To understand them comprehensively, we consider a method to construct good exponential families systematically.
-Here we want the method to satisfy the following two advantages: \begin{enumerate} \item The method can generate many well-known good distributions. \item Distributions obtained by the method are limited in principle. \end{enumerate} In this paper, we introduce a method satisfying them.
+We want to understand them systematically.
+It should be nice if we have a method to construct exponential families which has the following two properties: \begin{enumerate} \item The method can generate many well-known good distributions. \item Distributions obtained by the method are limited in principle. \end{enumerate} In this paper, we introduce a method satisfying them.
 In our method, representation theory plays an important role.
-Actually, most of useful distributions have the same symmetry as sample spaces.
+Actually, most of useful distributions have the same symmetry as the sample spaces.
 More precisely, the sample space can be regarded as a homogeneous space $G/H$ and the family of distributions is $G$-invariant.

-In Section~\ref{subsec:our_method}, we suggest a method to construct exponential families invariant under the transformation groups $G$ systematically.
+In Section~\ref{sec:general_method}, we introduce our method and show that the obtained families are invariant under the transformation grourps $G$.
 In Section~\ref{sec:examples}, by the method, we realize examples as mentioned above.